JustPhantom50/Discord-Staff-System/README.md

 To set this code up, you will need some technical skills

 ## First:
-Setup Mongo and import Motor (asynchronous Mongo library). add this collection name: "staff_system"
+Setup Mongo and import Motor (asynchronous Mongo library).
+Add this collection name: "staff_system"

 ## Second:
 Put this code into your on_ready function, all this does is create a cached variable of the staff members for the bot to use: